SD0249/Demon-Engine/README.md

 ✅ Clean Object Oriented Programming separation <br />
 ✅ Easier to Maintain complex Input systems <br />
 ✅ Each behavior can have its own internal state <br />
-❌ Less flexible for quick changes or data-driven setups
+❌ Less flexible for quick changes or data-driven setups <br />

+-> Chosen Option 2!
+(Hybrid might also be good, option 2 for setting up classes and mapping on the fly with Lamdas -> This makes it easy to load data from JSON)
+- Reason: Easier to Update into Advanced Input detection system with usage of Lamdas or Functor Structs, making it more composable and configurable, while maintaining its decoupled structured aspect.